e-strobel-lab/TECtools/README.md

 **TECdisplay_Hnav** - Hierarchically filters data for variants that match a series of user-specified constraints.

-**id2variant** - Reconstructs complete variant sequence from variant id.
+**id2variant** - Reconstructs complete variant sequences from variant ids.